IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^HilbertSpace]: Even though Hilbert studied them first, he was not aware at that time during a talk by von Neumann that they named these spaces after him.

 [^suffering]: It is second of the Four Noble Truths mentioned in the <a href="https://en.wikipedia.org/wiki/Dhammacakkappavattana_Sutta" target="_blank">Dhammacakkappavattana Sutta</a>.
+I think it is somewhat of an exaggeration because there are things like natural disasters which are not caused by desires.
+But I still think this is an important argument.

 [^demand]: Gautama lived as an <a href="https://en.wikipedia.org/wiki/Asceticism" target="_blank">ascetic</a> beggar (bhikṣu) and he ate whatever people gave him including meat because it is leftover food.
 Here he is trying to explain that we should not increase demand for meat which will increase demand for unnecessary suffering.
 What is remarkable is that the <a href="https://en.wikipedia.org/wiki/Supply_and_demand#History" target="_blank">supply and demand</a> economic concept was first explained in <a href="https://en.wikipedia.org/wiki/Kural" target="_blank">Tirukkuṟaḷ</a> (300 BCE to 500 CE) few centuries after Gautama's death.
 Gautama intuitively understood this concept even before it was first stated.
 Looks like he was at least decently smart.